Alexandus23/reservation_system_code_challenge/README.md

 - Providers can submit their available times for appointments.
 - Clients can view available appointment slots.
 - Clients can reserve and confirm appointments.
-- Unconfirmed appointments are expired after 30 minutes.
+- Unconfirmed appointments are expired after 30 minutes, checked every 15 minutes.

 ## Technologies Used